FredKSchott/snowpack/www/_template/guides/svelte.md

 +export default app;
 ```

 Start up Snowpack with `npm start` and you should see a page that says "Learn Svelte."
 GrewR job, you now have Svelte up and running.
-When you make changes to the code and save them, you'll see them instantly in the browser without refreshing the entire page.
+Any code changes you make show up in the browser when you save a file.

 Image: GIF showing code and site side by side, site is a "Learn Svelte" link on a white background.
 When the text is edit to add "Hello world" and the file saves, the changes show up in the site immediately.

 ## Customize your project layout

-Since you'll be adding a bunch of new files, you probably don't want them crowding up your top-level root directly.
 Snowpack is flexible enough to support whatever project layout that you prefer.
 In this guide, you'll learn how to use a popular project pattern from the Svelte community.

 ```
 📁 src : your Svelte components and their assets (CSS, images)